 All instances of encoding of the S-57 Object class HULKES and its binding attributes will be converted automatically to an instance of the S-101 Feature type Hulk during the automated conversion process.

 For S-57 HULKES of geometric primitive area is designated as being part of Group 1 (Skin of the Earth) feature coverage.
 In S-101, Hulk has been removed from Group 1 (see S-101 DCEG clause 2.5.1.1).
 Data Producers must ensure that appropriate S-101 Skin of the Earth coverage exists under any converted Hulk feature, for example an Unsurveyed Area feature that shares the geometry of the Hulk.
 Where an instance of the S-57 Object class CTNARE has been encoded in to indicate periodicity of the hulk using the attributes INFORM or TXTDSC, the corresponding S-101 instance of the Feature type Caution Area must be examined and amended/deleted as required; and the date information encoded using the complex attribute periodic date range for the Hulk.
-[NOTE: In S-101 Edition 1.1.0 periodic data range is not an allowable complex attribute for Hulk; however periodic data range will be an allowable complex attribute in S-101 Edition 1.2.0.]

 Dockside buildings and structures